Page 2: Designing a Project

 Add a Point

-Clicking Add Point button on the Design window (at the bottom, or right mouse click with cursor in right panel) causes the lists of 24 point functions to appear within the Add New Point window.
-While all of these point functions are supported in Windows Mobile devices, some are not supported on Android and Apple devices, please see note below.
+Clicking the Add Point button on the Design window (at the bottom, or right mouse click with cursor in right panel) causes the lists of 25 point functions to appear within the Add New Point window.
 Mouse over the points in the Add New Point menu displays the operating systems that support the point.

 Clicking one of the Point Types causes the appearance of a Point Properties dialog box, see below.
 Point Properties provides three tabs: